ittach1/ittach1/README.md

 -->

 Welcome, *traveler*, to my humble abode on the digital realm.
-I'm Subbu, an ancient wanderer in the vast landscape of code and technology. 👨‍💻 👩‍💻
+I'm an ancient wanderer in the vast landscape of code and technology. 👨‍💻 👩‍💻

 ⚔️I am a red-teamer and a security professional, much like an ancient warrior.
 My expertise lies in the art of battle, using my knowledge of security vulnerabilities to infiltrate and test the defenses of organizations.
 I think like an attacker, and use my skills to identify and exploit weaknesses in the systems.⚔️